Mr-Rimmer/aws-bootcamp-cruddur-2023/journal/week0.md

 Review Well articulated Tools assignment:

 I completed my review of the well-articulated tool, with the additional serverless lenses.
-Having completed my review I decided encapsulate how this is tool is constructed and which AWS components the tool draws its references from
+Having completed my review I decided encapsulate how this is tool is constructed and which AWS components the tool draws its references from.

+- My assignment is weighted towards the security element
+- I have water marked each page as evidence.

 ![image](https://user-images.githubusercontent.com/124871057/219440222-b873316d-53c5-4bf7-a135-e3cdee2e0a75.png)